-The City of Moreno Valley used grant funds rewarded by SCAG's Compass Blueprint for "Phase II of the implementation of the Alessandro Boulevard Corridor Demonstration Project" (The Alessandro Boulevard Corridor Vision Plan - Phase I was funded by SCAG's Compass Blueprint program in February 2010).
-Phase II includes rezoning areas along Alessandro Boulevard and northeast of Perris Boulevard and Iris Avenue to Residential 30 (R30), commercial rezoning of a parcel at the southwest corner of Perris Boulevard and Gentian Avenue and the creation an overlay district, including parcels along Alessandro Boulevard that were identified suitable for inclusion in the Mixed Use Overlay Districts Phase ľs Vision Plan.
+The City of Moreno Valley used grant funds rewarded by SCAG's Compass Blueprint for "Phase II of the implementation of the Alessandro Boulevard Corridor Demonstration Project" (The Alessandro Boulevard Corridor Focus Study - Phase I was funded by SCAG's Compass Blueprint program in February 2010).
+Phase II includes rezoning areas along Alessandro Boulevard to Residential 30 (R30), commercial rezoning of a parcel at the southwest corner of Perris Boulevard and Gentian Avenue and the creation an overlay district including parcels along Alessandro Boulevard that were identified suitable for inclusion in the Multiple-Use Overlay Districts.